 The water system in the room unit will be to the correct level when delivered.
 However if for some reason the level has fallen, antifreeze (33%) and water will have to be added.
-The header tank filler and level indication is located to the rear of the room unit and can be accessed by removing the two screws holding the security plate over the filter tank cap.
+The header tank filler and level indication (fig. 2) is located to the rear of the room unit and can be accessed by removing the two screws holding the security plate over the filter tank cap.
 Ensure the machine is running in cooling mode before removing the header tank cap, and as with all the pressure caps, remove slowly.
 It is recommended that a mixture, by volume, of one part antifreeze to two parts water is utilised, this will prevent freezing down to an external temperature of -20C/-5F.
-The approximate total volume of both the available systems, large or small room unit with external heat exchanger and lines is as follows.